rwedwards/Enterprise-DailyUserReport/README.md

 ## Overview
 This PowerShell script is designed for **daily diagnostics and reporting** on enterprise Windows environments, supporting both **VDI** and **thick clients**.
 It collects key system and user session data, builds a visually formatted **HTML report**, and outputs **CSV summaries** for aggregation and monitoring.

-> Authored by: Richard Edwards for Company Name
+> Authored by: Richard Edwards
 > Permission Level: Standard user (non-privileged)

 ---